matthewsmawfield/TEP-GNSS/manuscript-code-longspan.md

 | West (W) | 7,664 | 0.746 | 14,284,646 |
 | Northwest (NW) | 3,028 | 0.546 | 33,839,163 |

+**Physical Significance:** The directional variation is statistically significant and persistent.
+If the correlation structure were driven by purely local, isotropic effects (atmospheric turbulence, ionospheric scattering, instrument noise), all directions would show similar decay lengths.
+The observed 3.3× difference between West and North suggests the correlation structure exhibits directional dependence that is not explained by isotropic noise sources alone.

 **Experimental Section:**

 #### Key Findings